If you installed Spark with the MapR Installer, use the latest version of the MapR Installer to perform the upgrade.

 Verify that the repository is configured correctly.
 See Preparing Packages and Repositories for information about setting up your ecosystem repository.

 - Back up any custom configuration files in your Spark environment.
 These cannot be upgraded automatically.
 For example, if Spark SQL is configured to work with Hive, copy the

 /opt/mapr/spark/spark-<version>/conf/hive-site.xmlfile to a backup directory.

-Shut down the spark-historyserver services (if the spark-historyserver is running):
+Shut down the spark-master and spark-historyserver services (if the spark-historyserver is running):